DALL-E/Every illustration.

 I think your reading of the Kelsey Piper conversation is wrong and EA was indeed central to SBF’s worldview.
 Lewis addressed it in a very interesting interview in Time.
 The interview actually changed my perception of the entire Lewis saga.
 I recommend it: https://time.com/6321668/michael-lewis-sam-bankman-fried-going-infinite

-Ben Springwater almost 2 years ago
+Ben Springwater about 2 years ago

 Interesting response in Time interview: